datapower-virtual-appliance-demo/dpxx-ops/README.md

    deployed to the Kubernetes cluster.
 3. Install ArgoCD to manage the continuous deployment of DataPower-related resources to the cluster.
-4. Create a source Git repository for DataPower development artifacts for a virtual DataPower appliance.
+4. Create a source Git repository that holds the DataPower development artifacts for a virtual DataPower appliance.
 5. Install Tekton to provide continuous integration of the source DataPower artifacts.
-These pipeline ensures that all changes are successful built, packaged, versioned and tested before they are delivered into an operational repository, read for deployment.
+These pipeline ensures that all changes to these artifacts are successful built, packaged, versioned and tested before they are delivered into the operational repository, read for deployment.
 6. Gain experience with the IBM-supplied DataPower operator and container.

-You will gain a practical foundation of Platform Engineering knowledge and experience using GitOps, DevOps, CICD for DataPower in a Kubernetes environment.
+By the end of the tutorial, you will have practical experience and knowledge of platform engineering with DataPower in a Kubernetes environment.

 ---